-The mission of the American Fisheries Society is to improve the conservation and sustainability of fishery resources and aquatic ecosystems by advancing fisheries and aquatic science and promoting the development of fisheries professionals.
-In addition to the National mission, the Georgia Chapter seeks to encourage the exchange of information by members of the Chapter residing in, working in, or having a professional interest in the State of Georgia and its aquatic resources.
+The mission of the American Fisheries Society and the Georgia Chapter is to improve the conservation and sustainability of fishery resources and aquatic ecosystems by advancing fisheries and aquatic science and promoting the development of fisheries professionals.

 The Georgia Chapter of the American Fisheries Society (GA-AFS) began in 1986.
 Initially, the meetings were held in conjunction with the Georgia Fisheries Workers Association (GFWA).
 In 1990, the American Fisheries Society officially recognized GA-AFS with approval of GA-AFS Bylaws.
 In 1991, Spud Woodward (GA-AFS President) proposed the combining of GFWA and GA-AFS.
 In 1992, the two groups voted to merge and continue as the GA-AFS Chapter.